 It Takes Grit To Win at Sales and to Take the Stanley Cup

-We’ll admit it; in our office, we’re homers when it comes to hockey.
-We cheered loudly with the Washington Capitals finally won the Stanley Cup.
-Funny thing about this year’s team, it was less talented than previous teams.
-T.J Oshie, a Caps forward, said “Years past, it felt like we were like, ‘we’re going to win this year.’”
-He added, “This year, it was more so like, ‘we’re going to work this year, and we’re going to outwork teams.’”
+We’ll admit it; in our office, we’re homers regarding hockey.
+We cheered loudly with the Washington Capitals finally winning the Stanley Cup.
+The funny thing about this year’s team, it was less talented than previous teams.
+T.J Oshie, a Caps forward, said, “Years past, it felt like we were like, ‘we’re going to win this year.’”
+He added, “This year, it was more so like, ‘We’re going to work this year, and we’re going to outwork teams.’”
 It takes grit to build the best sales team.

-And, they did outwork other teams.
+And they did outwork other teams.
 They had to out-hustle competitors to advance in each series.
 On paper, they knew they lacked the pure talent of last year’s team, but they had Grit.
-When several key players missed playing time due to injury or ill-timed suspensions, other lesser-known players had to (and did) step up.
+When several vital players missed playing time due to injury or ill-timed suspensions, other lesser-known players had to (and did) step up.

 It takes grit to build the best sales team

-Research shows a person’s intelligence does not correlate to success in school, life, or work.
-The greatest success predictor is Grit—the ability to keep pushing forward despite obstacles and adversity.
+Research shows a person’s intelligence does not correlate to school, life, or work success.
+The most significant success predictor is Grit—the ability to keep pushing forward despite obstacles and adversity.

-2. Do the applicants really want the job?
+- Do the applicants want the job?
 Are they very excited about the job?

-Visit this link, to get a copy of our free Guide to Grit Questions for Interviewing Sales Candidates.
+Get a copy of our Guide to Grit Questions for Interviewing Sales Candidates.

-In this guide, we provide a generic scorecard, which you can use when you interview your sales candidates.
+This guide provides a generic scorecard, which you can use when interviewing your sales candidates.
 Our scorecard also provides examples of how to score several of the questions in the Grit categories described in the guide.

 Good luck in hiring your grit-based, winning sales team!